 - presents a challenge and valid response for authorization.

 Move to security tokens!
-Preferably hardware implementations, but just don't rely on OTP + backup codes. pic.twitter.com/AaiXIDGD3j— jackyalciné is working to move into the IndieWeb. (@jackyalcine) June 11, 2016
+Preferably hardware implementations, but just don't rely on OTP + backup codes. pic.twitter.com/AaiXIDGD3j— jackyalciné's just about 67.9% into the IndieWeb. (@jackyalcine) June 11, 2016

 One time passwords can also be sent via SMS, but for the simple reason that you aren’t the origin of generation of said one-time password and that it’s transmitted over an insecure protocol (a pre-established means of sending and receiving data); you’re extremely liable to get comprised by a social engineering attack like the one that happened to Deray and the FTC’s CTO.